pdinklag/repetitiveness/README.md

 ### Requirements

 This tool requires the [SDSL ](https://github.com/xxsds/sdsl-lite/)to be installed on your system.

+Because the SDSL uses divsufsort for suffix sorting, the input file **must not contain any zero bytes**, except for the very last byte (sentinel).
+Unless the sentinel is present at the end of the input, it is appended automatically, potentially causing off-by-one errors in the measures.

 Thanks to SDSL, many computations are supported by semi-external data structures, ergo you need some disk space.
 For performance reasons, however, this tool caches the suffix array in $5n$ bytes of RAM to compute $r$ and $z_{77}$.
 Furthermore, $z_{78}$ is computed in RAM and requires $\lceil\!\lceil 17 z_{78} \rceil\!\rceil$ bytes of RAM, the hyperceil operator stemming from capacity doubling in `std::vector`.